microsoft/planetary-computer-tasks/datasets/met-office/collection/met-office-uk-deterministic-height/description.md

 This collection offers 4 parameters at 33 available height levels (5m to 6000m) from the Met Office UKV 2km deterministic forecast.
 This is a high-resolution gridded weather forecast for the UK, with a resolution of 0.018 degrees, projected on to a 2km horizontal grid.
 The data is available as NetCDF files.

+**Note: This dataset is not yet available in the Planetary Computer API, but can be accessed directly from Azure Blob Storage.**

 ## Height Levels
 Available height levels, in metres (m) above ground, are:
 * 5.0 10.0 20.0 30.0 50.0 75.0 100.0 150.0 200.0 250.0 300.0 400.0 500.0 600.0 700.0 800.0 1000.0 1250.0 1500.0 1750.0 2000.0 2250.0 2500.0 2750.0 3000.0 3250.0 3500.0 3750.0 4000.0 4500.0 5000.0 5500.0 6000.0